olivermaerz/wordpress-dev-server/README.md

 Place the themes you are developing into the `themes` folder, and the plugins you are developing into the `plugins` folder.
 After adding new plugins or themes run `./bin/update_themes_and_plugins.sh` so the symlinks get update (symlinks get also automatically updated when running `./bin/start`).

+FYI: The MySQL data is stored in the `server_data/mysql_data` sub folder and WordPress in the `server_data/wordpress` folder.
+There is no need to work directly with those two folders.